A BRIEF HISTORY OF BATH, ENGLAND

 There is a legend that Bath was founded in 860 BC when Prince Bladud, father of King Lear, caught leprosy.
 He was banned from the court and was forced to look after pigs.
 The pigs also had a skin disease but after they wallowed in hot mud they were cured.
 Prince Bladud followed their example and was also cured.
 Later he became king and founded the city of Bath.

-In reality it is not known exactly when the health giving qualities of Bath springs were first noticed.
+In reality it is not known exactly when the health-giving qualities of Bath springs were first noticed.
 They were certainly known to the Romans who built a temple there around 50 AD.
-The temple was dedicated to Sul, a Celtic god and Minerva the Roman goddess of healing.
+The temple was dedicated to Sul, a Celtic god, and Minerva the Roman goddess of healing.
 (The Romans hoped to please everybody by dedicating it to both gods).
-They also built a public baths which was supplied by the hot springs.
+They also built public baths which were supplied by the hot springs.

-In the 4th century Roman civilisation began to decline.
+In the 4th century Roman civilization began to decline.
 The population of Roman towns decreased and trade shrank.
 The last Roman soldiers left England in 407 AD.
-What happened to Bath afterwards is not known for certain.
+What happened to Bath afterward is not known for certain.
 Some people probably continued to live within the Roman walls and Bath was probably still a market for the local area.
-However the old, grand Roman buildings fell into disrepair and were replaced by simple wooden huts.
+However, the old, grand Roman buildings fell into disrepair and were replaced by simple wooden huts.

 Life in Roman Britain

 After the Romans left the Saxons invaded Eastern England.
-In 577 AD they won a battle at Dyrhan.
-They then captured Bath, Cirencester and Gloucester.
+In 577 AD they won a battle at Dyrham.
+They then captured Bath, Cirencester, and Gloucester.
 The Saxons took over the settlements and life went on.

 BATH IN THE MIDDLE AGES